Mr. District Attorney: Film

 In three films released by Republic Pictures in the early 1940s, the district attorney was named P. Cadwallader Jones and was assisted by journalist Terry Parker.
 Different actors portrayed them in each film.
 The trilogy consisted of Mr. District Attorney (1941) starring Dennis O'Keefe with Florence Rice and Peter Lorre, Mr. District Attorney in the Carter Case (1941) starring James Ellison and Virginia Gilmore and Secrets of the Underground (1942) starring John Hubbard and Virginia Grey.

 A fourth film again titled Mr. District Attorney was released by Columbia Pictures in 1947.
 O'Keefe returned as the lead, now named Steve Bennett.

 Television

 Near the end of the radio run, the series was transferred to television.
 The first incarnation ran on ABC from October 1, 1951 through June 23, 1952 on alternate Mondays, first with The Amazing Mr. Malone and then Out of the Fog.
 The radio cast reprised their roles, with Jay Jostyn as Mr. District Attorney, Vicki Vola as Miss Miller and Len Doyle as Harrington.

 Season 1 (1951–52)

 1954 revival

 In 1954, the show was revived in syndication by Ziv Television Programs, which had also handled the 1952–1953 radio syndication.
 David Brian reprised his role from that series but the D. A. was named Paul Garrett.
 Jackie Loughery played Miss Miller.
+Ziv sold the program to Radio Diffusion Francaise for broadcast in Europe with a subsidiary, Ziv International of France, overseeing dubbing into French.